martinemde/martinemde.github.io/_posts/2025-10-28-hire-junior-engineers-now.md

 6. Tiered GitHub organization structure with appropriate access controls, not everyone needs the same access to everything, but everyone needs safe access to code sharing.
 7. Data movement controls that prevent accidental leaks to unapproved channels, especially critical as more non-engineers contribute

 We used to talk about letting anyone press the deploy button.
-Now we're talking about customer service, accounting, legal, and operations teams pushing code used in daily operations or production systems.
+Now we're talking about _anyone_ pushing vibed code to production systems.
 The guardrails need to match this reality.

 ## What Engineering Needs To Do Now